Descent — Evangeline Giacona

 “And how far past it are we?”
 Korvich asked, voice too loud in the control room.

 Gadry checked the meter again.
-“Three point five six two kilometers passed the Deep Point, sir.
+“Three point five six two kilometers past the Deep Point, sir.
 And counting.”

 Dubal pressed his face against the porthole.
 Through the wavering glass, there was only darkness.
 “The absolute unknown,” he said waveringly.
 “I’m not sure this is what I signed on for.”